Do you have a terrible boss?

-Law #21 of the 48 laws of Power suggests to play a sucker to catch a sucker.
+Law #21 of the 48 Laws of Power suggests playing a sucker to catch a sucker.

-You can do this with stories and off hand remarks.
-For example:
+You can do this with stories and off-hand remarks.

-Tell during team lunch your last landlord didn’t give the rent deposit back to you.
-Someone will mention police and suing and you reply emotionally: “man, lawyers only take your money and the last thing I’d do on earth is wasting time with courts.
-I leave troubles behind and move on”
+You: man, lawyers only take your money and the last thing I’d do on earth is wasting time with courts.
+I leave troubles behind and move on

-Showing a “moving on” attitude and a naive worldview will make your background work of data collection loads easier.
+Showing a “moving on” attitude and a naive worldview will make your background work of evidence collection loads easier.